 It’s not about spending money or going somewhere impressive.
 It’s about giving your mind new spaces and adventures to use as inspiration throughout the coming school year.
 Students love to see pictures and hear stories.
 Make this summer a chance to gather new material and try something new.

 Commit one or more mornings or afternoons to lesson planning to get ahead for the upcoming school year.
 Preparation is key when it comes to classroom teaching, and your coveted lesson planning time is never really enough time to get it all done.
 Just a few hours a week over the summer spent preparing for the upcoming school year will continue to reap rewards until next summer.

 This type of lesson planning doesn’t need to feel like work.
 It might be a time to consider new trends or ideas you’ve seen lately or a chance to branch out and create a new classroom review game or activity.
 Use this lesson planning time to give yourself a mood boost and a few things to look forward to sharing with your students when back to school season finally arrives.

 Preparing the classroom for a new year is exhilarating.
 The energy in the school is happy, positive, and relaxed after the summer break.
 During this quiet time, before the kids come back, get your classroom ready with all the supplies and décor you need to make the positive, engaging learning environment that students love.
 Start a DIY classroom décor project, or get your hands on some new markers for dressing up your anchor charts.

 More Teacher Life Ideas & Inspiration

 Need some more ideas for making the most of your summer or the back to school season?
-Check out the other blogs on the Teacher Life category and find the motivation you need to start off the new year on the right foot.
+Check out our Teacher Life category and find the motivation you need to start off the new year on the right foot!